CanberraGrammar/codecadets-2018/four.md

 | git clone URL | **Clones** the the repository at the **URL** you give the command, for example the GitHub address of the repo.
 | git pull | **Pulls** other commits down from the remote repo onto your local repo. |

+We don't expect you to know these all by heart though, it's a lot to remember, that's why we're giving them all to you here.

 ### 4.2 | Branching out

 Up until now you've worked with Git as a basic change saving tool and for remote storage, not unlike saving a file to the cloud.

-Now we want to start using Git to control versions of our project.
-And we will start with Branches.
+Now we want to start using Git to control versions of our project, and in future work together on the same programs.
+To do this, we will introduce Branches.

 ### 4.2.1 | What is a Branch?